franchsli/whatsapp_clone_django/README.md

 - Reconsider the exceptions.py file.
 - Add chat wallpapers.
 - Rework show_dropdown animation.
+- Implement status deletion.
+  - Every status carousel will have a button containing in it's dataset the status ID.
 - Make the silence contact logic (booleand field [think it bro])

 ## Improvements